ChromeSkullex/simple-xml/README.md

 ## Note
 Hello!
 This was a project made by [Freja Roberts](https://crates.io/users/ten3roberts) and want to first give credit for them.
 I'm still slowly updating this project because it's super intuitive but just needs updating.

-# Simple XML
+# Szl Simple XML
-Simple xml is a small crate for reading, parsing and storing xml data
+Szl Simple xml is a small crate for reading, parsing and storing xml as an extension from [simple-xml](https://crates.io/crates/simple-xml).
+This extension adds getting mutable nodes

 ## Usage
 Example parsing: